 12: Two simple words, GRIP STRENGTH! 🙌💪 Now you won’t feel embarrassed when the cute girl at your gym asks you to open her jar of peanut butter.

-14: Your testosterone run spikes up to 13,246% compared to your normal levels when you are hitting a one rep max on the deadlift.
-You will be single handedly able to end wars with these Zeus-like levels of testosterone!
+14: Your testosterone spikes up to 13,246% compared to your normal levels when you are hitting a one rep max on the deadlift.
+You will be single-handedly able to end wars with these Zeus-like levels of testosterone!

 16: People say that lifting weights does not release endorphins like a runner’s high.
-I have to disagree as I have had some of my biggest highs from doing one rep maximum deadlifts.
+I have to disagree as I have had some of my most prominent highs from doing one rep maximum deadlifts.
 Not only that, I don’t have to run 10 miles to get it 😉

-17: Deadlifting will help nearly every athlete in their respective sport due to the fact that it is so dynamic.
+17: Deadlifting will help nearly every athlete in their respective sport because it is so dynamic.

 18: For all of you bicep lovers out there, the deadlift puts extreme stress on the biceps.
-This is due to the fact that half of your arm would fall right off without constant tension in the biceps.
+This is because half of your arm would fall right off without constant tension in the biceps.
 My curling strength has gone through the roof ever since starting 💪

 20: Doesn’t matter how old you are, you can always be making gains on the deadlift!